 Steps we are taking as a City and ways to help us:

-- Follow us on our social media pages, sign up for our weekly e-newsletter, here or watch our City Channel 991 on Charter Spectrum.
-Any critical information on cancellations, building closures, meeting cancellations, etc., will be provided through those channels and posted on the City website.
+- Follow us on our social media pages or sign up for our weekly e-newsletter, here.
+Any critical information on cancellations, building closures, meeting cancellations, etc., will be provided through these platforms and announced by the City Administrator.

 - Please reschedule a building inspection getting a building permit at City Hall if anyone in your household is feeling ill.